KoljaB/stream2sentence/README.md

 This ends now.
 ```

 One main use case of this library is enable fast text to speech synthesis in the context of character feeds generated from large language models: this library enables fastest possible access to a complete sentence or sentence fragment (using the quick_yield_single_sentence_fragment flag) that then can be synthesized in realtime.
+The usage of this is demonstrated in the test_stream_from_llm.py file in the tests directory.

 ## Configuration